Jamie Farmer

 pupillage.

-Jamie has first class undergraduate and post-graduate (BCL, distinction) law degrees from the University of Oxford, where he was awarded various academic prizes and scholarships.
+Before pupillage, Jamie read Jurisprudence with French Law at Balliol College, Oxford University, graduating with First Class Honours and various college prizes and scholarships.
 During his degree, Jamie also spent a year studying French and European Union Law at Université Paris II (Pantheon-Assas).

-Prior to pupillage, Jamie also served as a Judicial Assistant (clerk) to Lord Burrows in the UK Supreme Court, where he worked first hand with justices determining appeals on significant legal cases in the UK Supreme Court and the Privy Council, including, amongst others:
+Jamie was a Judicial Assistant (clerk) to Lord Burrows in the UK Supreme Court (2022-23), where he worked first-hand with justices determining appeals on significant legal cases in the UK Supreme Court and the Privy Council, including:

-• Barton and others v Morris and another in place of Gwyn-Jones [2020] UKSC 2 (a case concerning the implication and interpretation of terms of an oral contract involving an agent’s introduction fee and the law of restitution).
+• Barton and others v Morris and another in place of Gwyn-Jones [2020] UKSC 2 (a case concerning the implication and interpretation of terms of an oral contract and the law of restitution).

 • Trustees of the Barry Congregation of Jehovah’s Witnesses v BXB [2021] UKSC 89 (a leading case on vicarious liability).